StackStorm/st2-auth-backend-vault/README.md

 ### <a name="gcp"></a> Auth Method: GCP

-GCP is an auth method where you can authenticate using an Google Cloud Platform role and JWT token.
+GCP is an auth method where you can authenticate using Google credentials.
+This works by creating a role in Vault that maps a name to a set of tenant information.
+The password is a signed JWT token from the Google authentication entity.
 For more information on the GCP auth method, see the [Vault GCP documentation](https://www.vaultproject.io/docs/auth/gcp.html).

 To utilize this method with StackStorm we will utilize the `username` and `password`